Fitness Archetypes

 Receive personalized training recommendations based on your archetype's strengths and improvement areas.

-The Six Fitness Archetypes
+The Five Fitness Archetypes

 Western lowland gorillas have immense upper-body strength, large muscle mass relative to their size, and anatomical leverage (arm spans approaching 8 ft in some males) that enable feats far beyond typical human capability.